 Retirement from teaching has never kept Decoa’s father, Gordon Tucker, so busy.
 His meticulous approach to the vineyard has helped the Lake Country site prosper.
 Gord can be found tending to each individual vine on the property from sun up to sun down throughout most of the growing season.
 We happened to meet Gordon tending the vines as we left the parking lot and had a brief discussion on how the Pinot Noir grape berries will shortly change colour (veraison).

 Ex Nihilo Vineyards sX Tous Pinot Noir Sparkling Rosé 2015.
 14% Alcohol, 5.3 g/L acidity and 2.4 g/L residual sugar.
 What strikes you first with this bubbly is the lovely hint of orange colouration.
 This is a beautifully balanced brut sparkler featuring strawberry, peach, rhubarb and cranberry on the palate.
 Made with the Saignée method, which is capable of producing some of the longest lasting Rosé wines.
 It is actually a by-product of red winemaking.
 During the fermentation of a red wine about 10% of the juice is bled off.
 This process leaves a higher ratio of skin contact on the remaining juice, making the resulting red wine richer and bolder.
 The leftover bled wine or “Saignée” is then fermented into Rosé.
-Wines made from the Saignée method are typically much darker than maceration method wines and also much more savory.
+Wines made from the Saignée method are typically much darker than maceration method wines and also much more savoury.
+For other award winning BC Rosé check out my later post.

 Ex Nihilo Vineyards Pinot Gris 2014.
 13.1% Alcohol, 6.8 g/L acidity and 4.8 g/L residual sugar.
 A Juicy and crisp, this wine displays notes of pineapple, citrus, mango and passion fruit.
 Well balanced with a delicate, lingering finish of ripe tropical fruits and spice.
 This is a very enjoyable, easy drinking, off-dry wine.